vrockai/pipeline-test/docs/content.md

 ---

-## Visceral adiposity in postmenopausal women is associated with a pro-inflammatory gut microbiome and immunogenic metabolic endotoxemia
+## Visceral adiposity in postmenopausal women is associated with a pro-inflammatory gut microbiome and immunogenic metabolic endotoxemia.
+ 07.10.2024, _M Gaber, AS Wilson, AE Millen, KM Hovey, MJ LaMonte, J Wactawski-Wende, HM Ochs-Balcom, KL Cook_

+_Female, Gastrointestinal Microbiome, Endotoxemia, Humans, Postmenopause, Animals, Aged, Mice, Lipopolysaccharides, Intra-Abdominal Fat, Inflammation, Aged, 80 and over, Mice, Inbred C57BL, Adiposity, Bacteria, Acute-Phase Proteins, Feces, Obesity, Abdominal, Absorptiometry, Photon, Carrier Proteins, Membrane Glycoproteins_
+Obesity, and in particular abdominal obesity, is associated with an increased risk of developing a variety of chronic diseases.
+Obesity, aging, and menopause are each associated with differential shifts in the gut microbiome.
+Obesity causes chronic low-grade inflammation due to increased lipopolysaccharide (LPS) levels which is termed "metabolic endotoxemia."
+We examined the association of visceral adiposity tissue (VAT) area, circulating endotoxemia markers, and the gut bacterial microbiome in a cohort of aged postmenopausal women.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-024-01901-1)

+10.1186/s40168-024-01901-1

 ---